ControlEverythingCommunity/AD5669/README.md

 https://www.controleverything.com/content/Digital-Analog?sku=AD5669_I2CDAC

-This Sample code can be used with Raspberry Pi, Arduino, Particlee Photon, Beaglebone Black and Onion Omega.
+This Sample code can be used with Raspberry Pi, Arduino, Particle Photon, Beaglebone Black and Onion Omega.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: